apache/nuttx/configs/sam3u-ek/README.txt

             2013-6-29: Hmmm... but there appear to be conditions when the touchscreen driver locks up.
 Looks like some issue with managing the interrupts.
+            2013-6-30:  Those lock-ups appear to be due to poorly placed debug output statements.
+If you do not enable debug output, the touchscreen is rock-solid.

   nx:
     Configures to use examples/nx using the HX834x LCD hardware on